esriedel/Titanic/README.md

 * Child: Age recoded as dichotomous variable 1=ages 0.34-84 years or 0=all others.
 * Series of six dichotous variables capturing the interaction between class and sex.

 All variables are transformed using StandardScaler to have a mean of 0 and standard deviation of 1 (essentially a z-score).
 Four different approaches are used.
-For each (except for k nearest neighbor), a model is ran with out tunign and with tuning.
+For each (except for k nearest neighbor), a model is ran with out tuniNG and with tuning.
 Tuning includes cross-validation dividing up the training model in to five groups.

-GridSearch from scikit-learn is used to select the best tuning parameters.
+Logistic regression and random forest models share the same best tuning parameters with a low regularzation parameter, indicating a more generlizable model, with a lasso regression.
+The support vector machine model has a high regularization parameter indicating a tighter fit to the training data at a potential sacrifice of generalizability.
+The choice of number of neighboring values in KNN effectively is the tuning parameter and k=5 was selected versus models with k=3 or k=10 neighbors.
+The coefficients are listed below for the logistic regressionw with tuning parameteres and are helpful for indicating the relative strength of each predictor in the model.
+As expected, sex is the strongest value followed by an interaction of class and gender.
+The child variable performs as the next strongest predictor outside of sex and sex by class interactions.
+Essentially the official direction during the Titanic disaster to save women and children first is reflected in the data but with somewhat different impact depending on the ticket class of the woman or child.

 | Model | Accuracy | Notes |
 | --- | --- | --- |